aspehar/mindcore-research/README.md

 ### GPT-Stuff

 - contains code to run the few-shot classifier I built to for calculating tone and arousal in my data named `GPT-Pipeline-Final.ipynb`.
-- XXXX.csv contain the tone examples I used
+- tone-rating-ex.csv contain the tone examples I used
-- XXXX.csv contain the arousal examples I used
+- arousal-examples2.csv contain the arousal examples I used